-These gluten-free apple fritters are a great dessert especially during the fall when apples are in surplus.
+These gluten free apple fritters are a great dessert especially during the fall when apples are in surplus.
 They are classic fried fritters and only take minutes to make!

 These are made with a variety of gluten-free flours to give them an authentic texture and taste.
 We also use Dry Sparkling fuji apple soda to make the batter lighter although any apple soda will work.